-Latin III Honors completes the introduction of the Latin grammar and vocabulary necessary for reading with confidence short, authentic selections from the works of Catullus, Pliny, Martial, and other Latin authors.
-Students will also complete a unit on Medical Latin, which explores vocabulary and terms used in the medical profession.
-Participation in the National Latin Exam is required for a fee of \$6.00 due at the start of the school year.
+Latin III Honors completes the introduction of the Latin grammar and vocabulary necessary for reading any authentic Roman author.
+Students will continue their exploration of cultural topics such as Roman wedding and funeral traditions, historical figures and authors, and mythological love stories.
+Students may also complete a unit on Medical Latin, which explores vocabulary and terms used in the medical profession.
+While covering the same skills and materials as the college-preparatory course, Latin III Honors includes additional reading, vocabulary, and grammatical concepts mastered at an accelerated pace.
+Participation in the National Latin Exam is required for a fee of \$7.00 (subject to change) due at the start of the school year.

-Prerequisites: A 90% test average in CP Latin II or an 87% test average in Honors Latin II and teacher recommendation are required.
+Prerequisite: A 90% test average in CP Latin II or an 87% test average in Honors Latin II and teacher recommendation are required.